vmware-tanzu/tanzu-application-platform-reference-service-packages/docs/crossplane/providers/aws.md

 }
 ```

-This proves that the provider is configured correctly, you can now delete the test bucket:
+This proves that the provider is configured correctly and you can safely delete the test bucket:

 ```sh
 kubectl delete buckets.s3.aws.upbound.io ${BUCKET_NAME}